sloanahrens/devops-toolkit-tutorials/1-2-containerization-celery.md

 We're going to need to create several files now.
 Our first `Dockerfile` is next.

-Make sure that your `source` directory exists at the root of the `devops-toolkit` directory, and create:
+Make sure that your `source` directory exists at the root of the `devops-toolkit` directory.
+In the `source` directory create a `docker` directory and a `baseimage` directory inside that, and then the following file

 `source/docker/baseimage/Dockerfile`: